 Fortunately, some companies specialise in car finance for people who have been refused elsewhere.
-They're and not with any problems in your past.
+They're interested in your ability to repay and not with any problems in your past.

 Perhaps one of the biggest changes in attitude on the part of lenders in recent times is their approach to people with less than perfect credit histories.
 When the credit crunch and ensuing economic turbulence arrived in 2008, lenders en masse turned their backs on borrowers who had blotted their credit copybook.